Hopeful IT panel will take up Pegasus; officials may have been instructed to skip last meet: Tharoor | Politics

 - India

-Chairman of the parliamentary panel on information technology Shashi Tharoor on Sunday said BJP members ''disrupted'' the committee's meeting on July 28 as they did not want the Pegasus allegations to be discussed and the officials who were to testify ''appear to have been instructed not to attend'', but expressed hope the snooping issue would be taken up by the panel going forward.
+Shashi Tharoor, senior Congress leader and chairman of the Parliamentary Standing Committee on IT, on Sunday said the panel's last meeting on July 28 was ''disrupted'' by BJP members as they did not want the Pegasus-related allegations to be discussed and the officials who were to testify ''appear to have been instructed not to attend''.
+He, however, expressed hope that the snooping issue would be taken up by the panel going forward.

-Tharoor, who has written to Lok Sabha Speaker Om Birla to take action over ministry officials not attending the panel meet, also asserted that the actions of the three officials making ''last-minute excuses'' to skip the meeting were a ''grievous assault'' on such panels' prerogatives to summon witnesses.

 The panel was to hold a meeting on July 28 during which several issues including the Pegasus snooping allegations were expected to be discussed.
 It had also summoned officials from the Ministry of Electronics and Information Technology (MeitY), the Ministry of Home Affairs and the Ministry of Communications (Department of Telecommunications) on the subject ''Citizens data security and privacy''.